New York State Route 895

-New York State Route 895 (NY 895), known locally as Sheridan Boulevard, is a short boulevard in the New York City borough of The Bronx.
-Its south end is at a merge with the Bruckner Expressway (Interstate 278 or I-278) in the Hunts Point neighborhood, and its north end is at the Cross Bronx Expressway (I-95), where the road connects with local streets in the West Farms neighborhood.
+New York State Route 895 (NY 895), known locally as Sheridan Boulevard, is a state highway in the New York City borough of The Bronx.
+Its south end is at a merge with the Bruckner Expressway (I-278) in the Hunts Point neighborhood, and its north end is at the Cross Bronx Expressway (I-95), where the road connects with local streets in the West Farms neighborhood.

-The route opened to traffic in 1963 as a controlled-access highway known as the Arthur V. Sheridan Expressway, and it was designated as Interstate 895 (I-895) in 1970.
+The route opened to traffic in 1963 as a freeway known as the Arthur V. Sheridan Expressway, and it was designated as Interstate 895 (I-895) in 1970.
 The expressway, colloquially called "The Sheridan", was co-named for the Bronx Borough Commissioner of Public Works Arthur V. Sheridan, who died in a car crash in 1952.
 I-895 was supposed to connect back to I-95, its parent route, further north in Eastchester.
 However, due to community opposition, this extension was never built.
 As a result, I-895 saw relatively little use, since it ran parallel to the longer Bronx River Parkway.

-In the 1990s, community groups began advocating for I-895 to be demoted to a boulevard.
+In the 1990s, community groups began advocating for most of I-895 to be demoted to a boulevard.
 These groups cited the Sheridan Expressway's negative impact on the community.
 In the 2000s and 2010s, the city and state investigated ways to integrate the highway with the neighboring community.
 I-895 was downgraded to a state route in September 2017, in preparation for its conversion into Sheridan Boulevard.
-The conversion of NY 895 into a boulevard began in September 2018, and it was completed on December 11, 2019.
+The conversion of most of NY 895 into a boulevard began in September 2018, and it was completed on December 11, 2019.

+This is one of two "state route 895"s that have also been designated as "Interstate 895", although Virginia's version was never signed as an Interstate due to a number of factors that prevented such from occurring.

 Route description

 NY 895 begins at exit 49 on I-278, also known as the Bruckner Expressway, in the Hunts Point neighborhood of the Bronx.
-The 6-lane highway heads northward, paralleling the Bronx River and the Amtrak-owned Northeast Corridor railroad tracks.
-There is one grade-separated interchange, which is for Westchester Avenue, about 0.6 mi north of the split from the Bruckner Expressway.
+The road heads northward as a two-lane freeway, paralleling the Bronx River and the Amtrak-owned Northeast Corridor railroad tracks.
+There is one intermediate interchange, which is for Westchester Avenue, about 0.6 mi north of the split from the Bruckner Expressway, where the road becomes a four-lane freeway.

-The road then curves slightly to the northwest, and a frontage road begins to parallel the highway on the east side until it terminates at a cul-de-sac in East Tremont.
-North of Jennings Street, the bidirectional West Farms Road also parallels the highway on its west side.
+After curving slightly to the northeast, the road becomes a four-lane boulevard and intersects Jennings Street.
+A frontage road begins to parallel the Sheridan on the east side until it terminates at a cul-de-sac in East Tremont, while the bidirectional West Farms Road also parallels the road on its west side.
 The Sheridan crosses under East 174th Street and officially ends at an interchange with the Cross Bronx Expressway (I-95) in East Tremont.
 The roadway continues beyond the Cross Bronx as a short connector to local West Farms streets.